ramGit22/damm-v2/README.md

 - claim_partner_fee: claim partner fee

 ### Token deployer
-- initialize_pool: create a new pool from a config key
+- initialize_pool: create a new pool from a static config key
+- initialize_pool_with_dynamic_config: create a new pool from a dynamic config key
 - initialize_customizable_pool: create a new pool with customizable parameters, should be only used by token deployer, that token can't be leaked.

 ### Liquidity provider